Potato curry also known as aloo curry in a white bowl

 • Stir in ginger garlic and saute for 1 to 2 mins, until a nice aroma comes out.

-• Next add chopped tomatoes, turmeric and salt.
+• Next add the tomatoes, turmeric and salt.
 Saute until the tomatoes break down & turn soft and mushy.

-• Cook covered until the potatoes are fully done or fork tender.
+• Bring it to a boil on a medium heat.
+Cook covered until the potatoes are fully done or fork tender.
 Stir the curry in between to prevent burning.

-• Taste test and add more salt if needed.
+• Taste test and add more salt if needed along with kasuri methi (optional).
 If the potato curry is runny, open the lid and evaporate the excess liquid.
-If there is not enough liquid pour some water and bring it to consistency.
+If there is not enough liquid pour some hot water and bring it to consistency.

 • Turn off and keep the pot covered for 2 mins for the flavors to be absorbed.
 Garnish potato curry with coriander leaves.
 Serve with rice or roti.